 concert series.
 He has also been writing with Gioia Bruno of the very

 popular Girl Group, EXPOSÉ.
 Marc appears on the 2007 Christmas Album by

 Legendary Rocker “Tommy James”.
 Currently, Marc has two songs which he wrote and produced appearing in the movie "Standing Ovation".
 It's directed by Stewart Raffill and the Executive Producer is James Brolin.

 It's destine to be a family classic.
 “Radical Love” which is destined

 to become a pop hit was recently recorded and put to video (Currently on

 youtube) by Danielle and Jennifer Brown.
 Marc performs regularly as a

-drummer/singer in the NYC metro area, and currently is performing the part of Don Henley in the "Best of the Eagles" tribute band and has been seen recently
+drummer/singer in the NYC metro area, and currently is performing the part of Don Henley in the "Best of the Eagles" tribute band playing up and down the east coast region of the US, and has been seen recently

 performing with Blues diva “Nikki Armstrong”, as well as upcoming Blues

 Artist Dave Fields.
 He also has volunteered his time to NYC non-profit